-- The player gets the General Penalty for each hole during which he or she is helped by such a caddie. - If the breach happens or continues between two holes, the player gets the General Penalty for the next hole.
+- The player gets the General Penalty for each hole during which they are helped by such a caddie. - If the breach happens or continues between two holes, the player gets the General Penalty for the next hole.

-15. Code of Conduct
+13. Code of Conduct

-All players and caddies are required to act in accordance with the Code of Conduct.
+All players, caddies, advice givers or captains are required to act in accordance with the Code of Conduct.